pixie-io/blog.px.dev/content/blog/open-source-auth/ossauth.md

 ### What is Hydra?

-[Hydra](https://github.com/ory/hydra), another project by [Ory](http://ory.sh), is an open-source OAuth 2.0 server and OpenID Connect provider.
+[Hydra](https://github.com/ory/hydra), another project by [Ory](http://ory.sh), is an open source OAuth 2.0 server and OpenID Connect provider.
 Hydra does not come packaged with identity or user management - instead it completely focuses on enabling API access to the OAuth flows and expects users to come with their own identity solutions (such as Kratos).
 An added benefit is that the project is very mature and also in production [at several notable companies.](https://github.com/ory/hydra#whos-using-it)  We use Hydra in Pixie Cloud to create the stateless access tokens we use for auth in the rest of our backend.
 However, we had to do some work to convert the Kratos session cookies into the access tokens.

 ### Integrated Kratos/Hydra design

 The Kratos maintainers [intend to build an explicit integration between Hydra and Kratos](https://github.com/ory/kratos/issues/273), and they've [prototyped an integration in Javascript](https://github.com/ory/kratos-selfservice-ui-node/tree/hydra-integration).
 However, (at the time of writing) the integration is still a work in progress so we needed to build it ourselves.

-We document our design here for reference in case future readers also want an access token based, open-source, auth solution.
+We document our design here for reference in case future readers also want an access token based, open source, auth solution.

 ### Example login flow
 ::: div image-l